greg-raven/Uncommon-Sense/_posts/2021-11-18-the-benefits-and-hypocrisy-of-playing-the-slavery-card.md

 Only late in history were human beings even capable of crossing an ocean to get millions of other human beings of a different race.
 In the thousands of years before that, not only did Europeans enslave other Europeans, Asians enslaved other Asians, Africans enslaved other Africans, and the native peoples of the Western Hemisphere enslaved other native peoples of the Western Hemisphere.

-D’Souza was right.
+D'Souza was right.
 Slavery was not about race.
 The fact that his critics are ignorant of history is their problem.

 What was peculiar about the American situation was not just that slaves and slave owners were of different races, but that slavery contradicted the whole philosophy of freedom on which the society was founded.
 If all men were created equal, as the Declaration of Independence said, then blacks had to be depicted as less than men.